nitsanavni/rotate/progress.md

 - [x] Implement the CLI entry point and argument parsing:
   - Created `rotate/__main__.py` to allow running `python -m rotate`.
   - Created `rotate/cli.py` to parse commands (`init`, `start`, `stop`, `rotate`, `randomize`, `watch`, `open`) and dispatch to appropriate functions (currently as stubs).

+- [ ] Add tests, specifically to test the CLI default output:
+  - Write tests that invoke the CLI with no arguments and with basic commands, verifying that the output matches the expected default/help output as described in the spec.